 Who can see the dashboard?

-Note: Users who have access to dashboards can view and interact with the dashboard, but they cannot save over the dashboard.
+Note: dashboard viewers can view and interact with the dashboard, but they cannot save over the dashboard.
 Only dashboard owners can save over the dashboard.